r4bbitjs/r4bbitjs-website/docs/api-reference/server.md

 ### Handler

-Handler function is a function that executes when a message is received, it should be only used when noAck option specified in the [ServerOptions.consumeOptions](#serveroptions)
+The Handler function is a function that executes when a message is received, it should be only used when noAck option specified in the [ServerOptions.consumeOptions](#serveroptions)

 ```ts
 type Handler = (msg: string | Record<string, unknown>) => void;